gprochilo/aha/README.md

 ## Example

-The `ci.pearson.r` function computes a confidence interval (CI) and confidence interval half-width (i.e., margin-of-error; hereby: *MoE*) for the population Pearson’s correlation coefficient (*r*) based on summary reports of data.
+The `r_ci` function computes a confidence interval (CI) and confidence interval half-width (i.e., margin-of-error; hereby: *MoE*) for the population Pearson’s correlation coefficient (*r*) based on summary reports of data.
 If the *MoE* is greater than half the size of *r* the function will alert you that this *r* may have been estimated with low precision.

 For completeness, the function also computes the exact *t* value and *p* value for a given combination of *r* and sample size (*N*).
 This is